brayden-s-haws/dbt-fundamentals/README.md

 - Join the [dbt community](http://community.getbdt.com/) to learn from other analytics engineers
 - Find [dbt events](https://events.getdbt.com) near you
 - Check out [the blog](https://blog.getdbt.com/) for the latest news on dbt's development and best practices

+___

+### Personal Progress ###
+* What I learned: How to use dbt the right way.
+I had been using it for about 2 years at work through trial and error.
+* What I wish I had done differently: Applied the learnings to a project of my own.
+I intended to keep using this in my day job but then changed jobs.
+I should have found a side project to apply the learnings.